 • A Database

 The number of MQTT Brokers can increase based on the count of clients.
-With the use of high availability server, link and cluster all the MQTT Brokers you possess.
+With the use of IBC server, link and cluster all the MQTT Brokers you possess.
 If either of the MQTT Broker fails, then the load balancer will decide which broker should take over the responsibility of the failed MQTT Broker and send messages to the connected clients, preventing the failure to happen.
 This is feasible as all the cluster nodes and brokers will receive all the MQTT messages.

 Set up Azure as a load balancer in one of the machines.
 Azure load balancer health probe will keep track of each virtual machine’s assigned port and only routes traffic to operational virtual machines.